The Liberation of Norway:

 to the small towns of Molde, Stranda, Aalesund and Kristiansand North.

-is he an excellent photographer with a good camera but his neat
+Not only was he an excellent photographer with a Leica camera but his neat

 handwriting and lengthy captions tell the story in more detail